mdsumner/spbabel/README.md

 I want these things, and spbabel is the right compromise for where to start:

 -   flexibility in the number and type/s of attribute stored as "coordinates", x, y, lon, lat, z, time, temperature, etc.
+-   ability to store attributes on parts (!) i.e. the state is the object, the county is the part
 -   shared vertices
 -   ability to store points, lines and areas together, sharing topology where appropriate
 -   provide a flexible basis for conversion between other formats.